NethermindEth/Forta-Agents/Impossible-Finance-Agents/Non-Whitelist-Mint/README.md

 ## Description

-This agent detects IF and IDIA token mints to non-whitelisted addresses, excluding mints through the function `staxMigrate`
+This bot detects IF and IDIA token mints to non-whitelisted addresses, excluding mints through the function `staxMigrate`

 ## Supported Chains